Reading time: Less than 1 minute

 I like to share interesting pieces of figurative language I encounter in my reading.
 I write today about a series of similes from Michael Redhill…

-It was the promise of a doppelganger that led me to read Michael Redhill’s award-winning novel Bellevue Square.
+It was the promise of a doppelganger that led me to read the award-winning novel Bellevue Square by Michael Redhill.
 Described as a “darkly comic literary thriller about a woman who fears for her sanity,” the book sounded like a perfect holiday read.
 Some reviews mentioned a fantasy element to the book, which worried me a little — I have no taste for that genre — but I like the notion of doubles and I’d enjoyed a previous book by Redhill (pictured above), Martin Sloane.

 Sadly, Bellevue Square disappointed me.
 As I feared, I found the fantasy angle distasteful.
-Still, I appreciated Redhill’s fine eye and ear for figurative language, especially simile.
+Still, I appreciated fine eye and ear for figurative language that Michael Redhill displays, especially simile.
 Here are my favourite examples:

 - He’s a late-middle-aged ex-academic or ex-accountant or someone who spent his life at a desk, who once might have been a real fireplug, like Mickey Rooney, but who, at sixty-plus years, looks like a hound in a sweater.